callistusystan/jobSearchingApp/README.md

 It features Facebook login, and a map to specify a job search area.
 Users can make use of the Tinder "swipe" feature to specify jobs that they are interested in.

+The following technologies were used to make this application:-
+1. React
+2. React Native
+3. Redux
+4. Expo's Map and Facebook Login SDK

 Made while taking the React Native: Advanced Concepts course instructed by Stephen Grider. https://www.udemy.com/react-native-advanced/

 ## Screenshots